 To learn more about Illinois Central College, choose from the options below:

 Then use the college admissions predictor to calculate your chances of getting into some of the most popular schools in the U.S.

 Illinois Central College is located in the suburban setting of East Peoria, Illinois.

-If you want to see Illinois Central College for yourself, plan a visit.
+If you are interested in seeing Illinois Central College for yourself, be sure to plan a visit!
 The best way to reach campus is to take I-74 to East Peoria, or book a flight to the nearest airport, General Wayne A. Downing Peoria International.

 You can also take a virtual campus tour to get a sense of what Illinois Central College and East Peoria are like without leaving home.

 First-Year Applications are Due